anddil/anddil.github.io/_pages/teaching.md

 ---
 Here you can find informations related to the courses I taught so far.

-## Moduli of curves and maps, Gromov-Witten theory and cohomological field theories (Fall 2019)
+## Moduli of curves and maps, Gromov-Witten theory and cohomological field theories (Fall 2019, Aarhus University)

 This is a graduate course taught at Aarhus University together with Gergeli Bérczi.
 Below you can find lecture notes.